tigera-cs/quickstart-self-service/modules/validate-security-policies.md

 ### Evaluate `Pass: Any Protocol` Ingress and Egress Rule Metrics

+The `Pass: Any Protocol` ingress and egress rule metrics indicate that there is no traffic matching these rules.
+Traffic metrics can be seen for all other `pass` rules in the `tenant-1-pass-all` security policy.

+> tenant-1-pass-all security policy

 ![evaluate-tenant-1-pass-all-gif](images/evaluate-tenant-1-pass-all.png)

 ### Evaluate Kibana Flow Logs for `Pass: Any Protocol` Ingress Rule